kalxas/rasdaman/doc/main/05_geo-services-guide.rst

   the following options, of which ``identifier`` and ``name`` are mandatory to specify while the rest are optional:

-  * ``identifier`` - The name of the band in the input file; With GRIB recipe, only one band can be specified in the ingredients file and the band identifier must be fetched from ``shortName`` attribute from GRIB messsages. wcst_import only collects the messages matching this selected band identifier.
-If no messages containing ``shortName`` matched with the specified band identifier, then all GRIB messages will be collected (only works for input GRIB files with only one band).
+  * ``identifier`` - The name of the band in the input file.
+With GRIB data, only one band can be specified in the ingredients file, and the band identifier must match the ``shortName`` field in the GRIB messsages so only those messages will be imported.
+If no messages matched the band identifier, then all GRIB messages will be imported; this only works for input GRIB files with only one band.
   * ``name`` - The name of the band which will be used in the created coverage;
     this can be set to different from the ``indentifier``;
   * ``description`` - Metadata description of the band;